tomkimpson/StateSpacePTA/docs/manuscript/internal_comments_2/julian_comments.md

 ---> Personally I like it as it feels like an adjustment to Eq 20 and so want to remind the reader.
 Leaving as is for now

 Summary labels on the top of the one-dimensional posteriors in Figure 4 shouldn't say \pm 0, if they are referring to the 0.16, 0.84 quintiles.
+TO DO

 "7 parameters of" -> "seven parameters of" (again, another Andrew pet-peeve)
+---Fixed

 Same with "2-dimensional" -> "two-dimensional", "1D-posteriors" -> "one-dimensional posteriors" (this is in many places, especially 4.2.4)
+--->Fixed everywhere

 "Similar results can be derived for the the 3N parameters" -> "Similar results are derived for the 3N parameters"
+--->Fixed

 in my opinion you can cut "and the parameters are generally recovered unambiguously" and just end the sentence, starting the next with "We do not display..."
+--> Leaving as is, but don't feel strongly

 There is a floating \ref to Section 4.3 at the end of first paragraph of 4.2.3
+--->fixed

 I don't see "evident data gaps" in Figure 5".
 Maybe rephrase "The sparsity and steep drop-off of $\beta$ for values of $h_0 \lesssim 4\times10{-15} is due to..."
+--->Fixed

 Also, is this a "noise artefact" of the sampler?
 Or just the natural limit of where the signal strength is low enough that the evidence for the model with signal and noise is no longer larger than the evidence for the model with just noise?
 Z(M1) > Z(M0) shouldn't necessarily hold to arbitrarily low signal strength, as both the process and measurement noise could hide the signal, and M1 has more parameters than M0, naturally down-weighting the evidence if the signal isn't loud enough (i.e. simpler null model may be a "better" explanation for the data, in an Occam sense).
 I'd also cut mention of the "gaps" from the caption of Fig 5.

+---> Gaps removed from figure caption.
+For the rest, the "gaps" are a noise artefact in the sense that if I run the sampler again with identical data, I might get gaps in different places.
+Now this is, as you say due to the indistinguishability of M0 and M1. i.e. if it was just due to failure of  Z(M1) > Z(M0) then I would expect it to fail at some cutoff strain.
+I have rephrased this in the text.

 Figure 5: has a mathfont capital B in the axis label, rather than $\beta$.
 "strain magnitudes, $h_0$, for" -> "strain magnitude $h_0$ for".